chasbro/os-adder/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add the operating-system's abbreviation ("win", "mac", "linux", "iPad", "iPhone") as a CSS-Class to the body-tag.
+Add the operating-system's abbreviation as a CSS-Class to the body-tag.

 == Description ==